The Gap Between Compliance and Real Safety Performance

 Weak corrective action discipline

 Corrective actions are one of the clearest indicators of whether a system is serious.
-If issues are repeatedly identified but not meaningfully resolved, performance will stall.
+If issues are repeatedly identified but not meaningfully resolved, or if closure means paperwork completion rather than true risk reduction, performance will stall.

 Poor supervisor ownership

-No safety program performs well if frontline leaders treat safety as someone else's function.
-Daily execution lives with operational leadership.
+No safety program performs well if frontline leaders treat safety as someone else’s function.
+EHS can support, coach, and provide systems, but daily execution lives with operational leadership.

 What closes the gap